What is the Environmental Benefits from Nature Tool?

-It aims to help users better understand the impact of proposed land use change on the services nature provides within their project area. it encourages positive change through improved consideration of nature-based services in project design and may be used to start a broader conversation (about local needs, impacts, priorities and opportunities) to help deliver the right gains in the right places.
+The tool aims to help users better understand the impact of proposed land use change on the services nature provides within their project area.
+It encourages positive change through improved consideration of nature-based services in project design and may be used to start a broader conversation (about local needs, impacts, priorities and opportunities) to help deliver the right gains in the right places.

 The tool highlights the projected impact of proposed changes across 18 different ecosystem services (ranging from flood management, to cooling and shading, air quality and recreation) and displays impact over a 30-year period, highlighting the benefits that can be achieved as new habitats establish.